Real-Skill/angular-exercises/README.md

   git checkout <previous branch> -- app
 ```

-You should have installed `npm, bower, grunt and grunt-cli` packages to run this example.
+You should have installed `arn, bower, grunt and grunt-cli` packages to run this example.
 First, run sequentially:

 ```
-  npm install
+  yarn install
 ```
 ```
   bower install